NiryoRobotics/ned_ros/sphinx_doc/source/installation/wsl.rst

     export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0

-You can add this to your bashrc file
+You can add this to your bashrc file.

-3. You can check that your forwarding works by using simple X11 apps for example :
+3. You can check that your forwarding works by using simple X11 apps for example:

 .. code::